Health chiefs have been forced to close a ward at a troubled

 “These patients are already in need of treatment and shouldn’t have to travel any further than they need to.”

-The investigation involves North Wales Police, Healthcare Inspectorate Wales, Flintshire County Council and Betsi Cadwaladr Health Board (BCHB) was launched in August.
+North Wales Police, Healthcare Inspectorate Wales, Flintshire County Council and Betsi Cadwaladr Health Board (BCHB) was launched in August.

 The hospital has two wards – both are under investigation.
 No members of staff have been suspended from duty while the investigation is carried out: instead those members of staff in question have been given other duties to perform.